 I knew my milk supply was decreasing and that maybe I wouldn’t be able to do much to bring it back up.
 The truth is, my supply was never so abundant that I could stop supplementing with formula.
 But as a mom who was desperate to breastfeed, I was in denial.

 Then, the feelings of failure flooded over me.
 How was I unable to feed my child for a full year?
-How could I let my supply get so low?
+Why did I let my supply get so low?
 How could I give up at this point?
 It wasn’t fun feeling like a malfunctioning mommy.

 I wish I knew then that I was far from a failure.
 I tried very hard to breastfeed from day one.
 We both hurtled through some minor medical challenges.
 I contended with a weak initial support system for breastfeeding.
 I pumped after each feeding, and when my baby wouldn’t latch, he still had the benefit of his mother’s milk.